Dobiasd/enterprython/README.md

 service_attrib3 = false
 ```

-attrib1, attrib2 and attrib3 will be injected using the configuration entries listed above.
+attrib1, attrib2, and attrib3 will be injected using the configuration entries listed above.

-By default, enterprython will use the attribute path convention (notice the **service_** preffix in each of the configuration entries )
+By default, enterprython will use the attribute path convention (notice the **service_** prefix in each of the configuration entries )

 If multiple services need to read the same configuration entry, the `setting` decorator let you provide your custom key: